Wino and Real Minimal Dark Matter Excluded by Fermi Gamma-Ray Observations: Annihilation of minimal DM

 \subsection{Bound state formation and decay}

 At higher representations and larger DM masses, the electroweak potential becomes deep enough to support a large number of bound states.
 A significant contribution to the depletion of DM then comes from the capture of incoming particles into unstable bound states, and the subsequent decay of these states into visible particles.
+This family of depletion channels is also a significant contributor in setting the thermal mass for representations with $n>3$~\cite{Bottaro:2021snn,Mitridate:2017izz}.
 For this work we consider only the capture processes that involve emission of a single gauge boson -- $\gamma, Z$, or $W^\pm$.
 We follow heavily the formalism outlined in~\cite{Baumgart:2023pwn, Asadi:2016ybp}, extended to higher-$n$ representations.

 The cross section of these capture processes is set by the overlap between the scattering and bound-state wavefunctions.
 The former of these are obtained via solving~\eqref{eq:sf} for the pure-$\chi^0$ plane-wave boundary condition and appropriate quantum number $L$.
 In the dipole approximation, the emission of a single gauge boson induces a change $\Delta L = 1, \, \Delta Q=0$ for $\gamma$ or $Z$ emission, and $\Delta L =1, \, \Delta Q = 1$ for $W$ emission.
 Since the spin $S$ of the two-particle state is unaltered, and the incoming state is always $\chi^0\chi^0$ with $L+S$ even and $Q=0$, the bound states we consider will all have $L+S$ odd and $Q \in \{0, \pm1\}$.
 For simplicity, we will only account for $s\to p$ and $p \to s$ transitions in computing the capture cross section in this work, which is expected to encompass the dominant contribution, but is in any case strictly conservative.